Safety Concerns in Plumbing Systems: Why Proper Grounding is Extremely Important

 What is the term plumbing grounding?

-What are the prerequisites for plumbing systems that require grounding?
+What are the requirements for grounding in plumbing systems?

-The National Electrical Code (NEC) offers guidelines for grounding plumbing systems that include that of using electrodes for grounding as well as conductors.
+The National Electrical Code (NEC) offers guidelines for the installation of a grounding system in plumbing that include the use of grounding electrodes as well as conductors.

 How can I ensure proper plumbing grounding?